To most creatives, the idea of starting a clothing line is a dream come true.

 When it comes to the experience of sourcing out fabrics and textiles, business networking is everything.
 By developing relationships with people in the know, you’ll have a wider pool from which to select when it comes time to find good fabric agents and designers to implement your vision.
 Trade shows and social media are great places to do this.

 When it comes to fabric, you will want to give some thought as to whether a fabric mill, converter, or jobber is best for the needs of your brand, or if you just want something simple, like print on demand.
-To make a decision, ask questions about lead time, stock availability, shipping, minimum order quantities, and cost.
+To make a decision, ask questions about the lead time, stock availability, shipping, minimum order quantities, and cost.

 Depending on the needs of your clothing line, you may find a good local pattern maker for your materials and designs.
 Or you might experience more luck online, where there’s a larger variety of unique prints and patterns available.